TomasHubelbauer/github/README.md

 - Named remotes - this is fine, just need to remember to push both, but no non-Git objects
 - Overloaded `origin` - this should be fine as well, but again, no non-Git objects

+## SVGs in the README

+GitHub will render SVG files in the readme and even execute CSS animations in them.